nayanashenoy27/Power-bi-Dashboard/README.md

 - Retention strategies should target early-stage employees
 - The Human Resources role shows the highest attrition
 - Manager-level positions show little to no attrition
-- Certain roles may lack growth opportunities or job satisfaction
 - Employees from Life Sciences and Medical backgrounds show higher attrition rates.
 - Mismatch between job roles and educational background may exist
-- Attrition is higher among **male employees** compared to female employees.
+- Attrition is higher among male employees compared to female employees.
   ## Final Conclusion
 The HR Analytics dashboard reveals that employee attrition is primarily driven by low salary, early career stage, and specific job roles.
 A significant portion of employees leave within the first few years, especially those in lower salary brackets and mid-young age groups.
 Additionally, certain roles such as HR experience higher turnover, indicating potential issues in job satisfaction or career growth.To improve retention, the organization should focus on:
 - Enhancing compensation for lower salary groups